 Washington Considering that some form of new mandate was unavoidable, the vast majority of those affected by the U.S. Transportation Security Administration's (TSA) long-awaited repair station security rule couldn't be more pleased.
 After a years-long wait and considerable gnashing of teeth, TSA in mid-January published a final rule that showed the deliberations—much of it over the draft version issued in 2009—were not in vain.
 The rule, which satisfied a decade-old congressional ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "TSA Finally Pushes Out Repair Station Security Rule".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "TSA Finally Pushes Out Repair Station Security Rule".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.